maddevsio/maddevsio-nuxt3/README.md

 ```

 3. The application is available on [localhost:3000](http://localhost:3000)
+4. To improve the application's performance, it is better to run it from the local domain `maddevs.devtest:3000`.
+This is necessary for the forms to work properly.

 For detailed explanation on how things work, checkout the [Nuxt 3 docs](https://nuxt.com/docs/getting-started/introduction).